cjrocha/nationaljava10/README.md

 # nationaljava10
-This is my first ever code in Java
+This is my first ever code in Java\n
 Doing my best